Foiac/Foiac/README.md

 ## 😁 Hi there 👋

 I'm Caio França, and I love software development and automation processes.
-I'm an Electrical and Automation Engineer currently working as a Team Lead at F1rst Digital Service (Santander Brazil).
-With 6 years of experience in technology, I've been involved in hardware and software development, exploring various exciting projects with different technologies.
+I'm an Electrical and Automation Engineer currently working as Sr Technology Consultant at Microsoft.
+With 7 years of experience in technology, I've been involved in hardware and software development, exploring various exciting projects with different technologies.

 ## 🎯 Expertise 📈